echorashmi/gv6-chrome-extension/TASKS.md

 DONE 2.a) Identify the cards groupable by provided groupByVariable and re-structure the JSON to include this Grouping. - Practice JSON Fiddle: https://jsfiddle.net/p0gytdsL/25/. //What's Pending on the Fiddle?  //TODO: Check if label already exists in the workingJsonObject.
 Done!!
 DONE 2.b) Create Separate Sections of the Page for each of those groupings - using <ion-toolbar>.
 Easy Peasy.
-2.c) Render the cards as per the grouping provided 2.c.a) Figure out how to update the cards based on an event 2.c.b) Display cards of similar Domain side by side to each other.
+2.c) Render the cards as per the grouping provided DONE 2.c.a) Figure out how to update the cards based on an event 2.c.b) Display cards of similar Domain side by side to each other.
+2.c.d) Find where to move this call to. var feeds = this.getFeed();  I believe what's happening is that on forceUpdate() the feeds are fetched fresh from the JSON file again.

 Task 3:
 - Once done, save this grouping in the backend. - Node/Mongo